felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Side effects may include people calling you a bookworm.

-## Have a book reference at the beginning of your notebook
+## Have a book reference at the beginning of your journal

 As you add more and more knowledge nuggets and references in your journal, it is going to be helpful to know at a glance from which books